inputsh/notes/ai/50_the-singularity-is-near-notes.md

 > Civilization advances by extending the number of important operations which we can perform without thinking about them.
 >
 > **Alfred North Whitehead**

+## Chapter Three: Achieving the Computational Capacity of the Human Brain

+> Even if our estimate of the amount of computation required to simulate the human brain was too optimistic (that is, too low) by a factor of even one thousand (which I believe is unlikely), that would delay the Singularity by only about eight years.
+A factor of one million would mean a delay of only about fifteen years, and a factor of one billion would be a delay of about twenty-one years.

+* It is reasonable to expect human brain capacity, at least in terms of hardware computational capacity, for one thousand dollars by around 2020.